pmelectronics/drivers-license-scanner/README.md

 ### Tips for Best Results

+- **Camera Quality**: Use iPhone or high-quality cameras - PDF417 barcodes contain dense information requiring good resolution
 - **Lighting**: Ensure even, bright lighting without shadows or glare
 - **Positioning**: Keep the PDF417 barcode fully within the green box
+- **Orientation**: Use the flip camera button if the barcode appears mirrored
 - **Stability**: Hold the license steady during scanning
 - **Distance**: Maintain appropriate distance for clear barcode visibility
 - **Angle**: Keep the license flat and parallel to the camera